vincenteof/solidity-calldata-visualization/README.md

 # Solidity Calldata Visualizer

-![Solidity Calldata Visualizer Screenshot](./public/screenshot.png) *Please replace `screenshot.png` with a screenshot of your application.*
+![Solidity Calldata Visualizer Screenshot](./public/screenshot.png)

 Solidity Calldata Visualizer is an interactive web-based tool designed to help Ethereum developers understand the ABI encoding mechanism of Solidity function calls.
 It provides a clear, step-by-step view that details how a function signature and its arguments are converted into the final hexadecimal calldata sent to a smart contract.